ryanmichaelhirst/modelers-rift-nextjs/README.md

 `https://vercel.com/${user}/${repo}/settings/domains`

-### Patreon Donations
+### Patreon Pledges

-Patreon donations send events to the patreon webhook located at `/pages/api/patreon/index.ts`
+Each patreon pledge will dispatch an event to the patreon webhook located at `/pages/api/patreon/index.ts`

 View and edit webhook events